Chymyst/chymyst-core/docs/chymyst01.md

 The helper functions `m`, `site`, and `go` are defined in the `JoinRun` library.

-The `site` call declares a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.
+The `site()` function call declares a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.
-We will talk later in more detail about reaction sites.

 ## Example: Concurrent counter

 We already know enough to start implementing our first concurrent program!

 The task at hand is to maintain a counter with an integer value, which can be incremented or decremented by non-blocking concurrent requests.
-(For example, we would like to be able to increment and decrement the counter from different processes running at the same time.)
+For example, we would like to be able to increment and decrement the counter from different processes running at the same time.

 To implement this in `JoinRun`, we begin by deciding which molecules we will need to define.
-Since there is no global state, it is clear that the integer value of the counter needs to be carried by a molecule.
+Since there is no global mutable state, it is clear that the integer value of the counter needs to be carried by a molecule.
 Let's call this molecule `counter` and specify that it carries an integer value:

 ```scala